SwiftOnTap/Docs/README.md

 # BananaDocs
 SwiftUI Documentation Project

 This project is a massive undertaking!
-Our dream is for this to be a fully community maintained project – where the community earns 100% of their banana🍌 work.
+Our dream is for this to be a fully community maintained project 🙂.

 ## How to Contribute